 The Wagyu cows are so easy to work with, we love having them on the farm and each one of them is a character!
 The calves are strong and quick to get going, and as they mature, they are very quiet and gentle which is not the case for all breeds of cow.
 They look amazing in the fields as they grow and are easy to spot with their browny-black coats shining in the sun.

-From a farming point of view, the Wagyu scheme works brilliantly for us, all the calves that we get come to us in excellent health and well cared for, there’s no poor farming standards in any part of the growing chain which is great to be a part of and has recently been reflected within the welfare award we won from Compassion in World Farming.
+From a farming point of view, the Wagyu scheme works brilliantly for us, all the calves that we get come to us in excellent health and well cared for.
+There’s no poor farming standards in any part of the growing chain which is great to be a part of and has recently been reflected within the welfare award we won from Compassion in World Farming.
 We also get a guaranteed price for the rearing of the Wagyu cows which supports us as British Farmers in the current ever-changing landscape of uncertainty in the sector.

 My family and I have a good diversity of livestock on our 200-acre farm between Penrith and Carlisle covering laying hens, meat goats, sheep and of course Wagyu cows.
 We developed taking on the Wagyu cows over some years, it was a new breed in the UK and this has been built up to approximately 120 cows on farm.

 The Wagyu cows come to us between 18 and 21 months old from local grass-fed farms meaning we don’t have a large dent on the environment in transporting them from farm to farm.
-We ensure that the Wagyu has the finest quality food, this is developed with Warrendale Wagyu’s nutritionist and is made up of our own crushed barley, straw, rape meal, beet pulp and extra minerals, meaning the cows have a fantastic blend and balance of everything they need to produce a high-quality product.
+We ensure that the Wagyu have the finest quality food, this is developed with Warrendale Wagyu’s nutritionist and is made up of our own crushed barley, straw, rape meal, beet pulp and extra minerals, meaning the cows have a fantastic blend and balance of everything they need to produce a high-quality product.

 The Wagyu cows have such a lovely temperament, we have had other breeds in the past that have been very jumpy and easy to scare.
 Being able to get through our jobs that we need to do with the cattle such as moving pens, TB testing and bedding up are made so much easier and with less stress on the cows as a result.
-The finished product is now sold online, in restaurants and shops and it has been wonderful to see our hard work in a final product on the shelves and to know it was our in put and attention to detail that means such a high quality product can be accessed by all.
+The finished product is now sold online, in restaurants and shops and it has been wonderful to see our hard work in a final product on the shelves and to know it was our input and attention to detail that means such a high quality product can be accessed by all.